captaingroove/oscillator/README.md

 ## Configuration

-Neovim can be configured to handle clipboard access fully transparent using the + and * registers by putting this in you neovim config file:
+Neovim can be configured to handle clipboard access fully transparently using the + and * registers by putting this in you neovim config file:

     let g:clipboard = {
       \ 'name': 'oscillator',